-Value Added Tax (belasting toegevoegde waarde): there are two rates: 6 percent for books, magazines and newspapers, food and non-alcoholic beverages, agricultural products and services, personal transport, rent of holiday homes and campings, access to cultural and sports events, services of hair dressers, repairs of clothing, shoes and bicycles, medicines; and 21 percent for other goods and services.
-Immovable property older than two years, medical services, education, sports services to club members, socio-cultural services and products, child care, care and housekeeping services, most bank services and services by composers, writers and journalists are exempt.
+Value Added Tax (belasting toegevoegde waarde): there are two rates: 6 percent (from January 1, 2019: 9 percent) for books, magazines and newspapers, food and non-alcoholic beverages, agricultural products and services, personal transport, rent of holiday homes and campings, access to cultural and sports events, services of hair dressers, repairs of clothing, shoes and bicycles, medicines; and 21 percent for other goods and services.
+Immovable property older than two years, medical services, education, sports services to club members, sociocultural services and products, child care, care and housekeeping services, most bank services and services by composers, writers and journalists are exempt.